The “Sport of Kings” will soon return to Virginia, but eager horseplayers can get some early action with the 2021 Kentucky Derby this weekend.

 See live horse racing in Virginia

 Perhaps you really want to see some live horse racing.
-Well, good news: Virginians don’t need to cross state borders.
+Well, good news: Virginians don’t need to cross state borders to do so.

 Colonial Downs Racetrack will host three months of live racing beginning in July.
 General admission tickets and parking are both free.
 Reserved grandstand seats start at $5 each.